9.5 mm film: Pathéscope

 After the war, the 9.5 mm gauge suffered strong competition from Kodak's 8 mm film, which was introduced in 1932.
 Notwithstanding the far poorer resolution of the 8 mm frame, which could hold only about a quarter of the information of the 9.5 mm or 16 mm frame, 8 mm was taken up by a wider public, partly because of the commercial power of its sponsors and the much lower cost of Kodachrome processed in England.
 Pathéscope found itself struggling to hold its place in the market, and in 1959 there was a workers' buy-out and name change to Pathéscope (Great Britain) Ltd., with links to French Pathé being broken.
 The new company produced a well-made 9.5 mm Prince camera made in England by Smiths Industries and a low-powered Princess projector, but the gauge was already doomed as a popular format, and in 1960 the firm went into liquidation.
 Nevertheless, the gauge has been kept alive by a dedicated group of enthusiasts who have used methods such as re-perforating 16 mm film to provide continued supplies of material.
-The French Color City company provides modern 9.5 mm film stock.
-Several 9.5 clubs still exist in various countries and 9.5 festivals are held each year.
+The Ciné-Club 9,5 de France provides modern 9.5 mm film stock.
+Several 9.5 clubs still exist in various countries and 9.5 festivals are held each year, the most famous is the Calella festival.

 Problems

 The central perforation of 9.5 mm film cannot be supported in the gate of camera or projector in the same way that 8 or 16 mm perforations are.
 Much damage was caused to 9.5 mm prints by early cheap toy projectors which lacked the customary sprocket drive requiring the pull-down claw to do all the work of transporting the film.
 Many very old 9.5 mm films are however still in good condition.

 A further problem was that the film had to be passed through continuous processing machines slowly.
 The sprocket caused turbulence (the same effect as over agitation) to the developer immediately adjacent to the sprocket hole which resulted in that portion of the frame becoming overdeveloped (which manifested itself on the projected frame as over exposure).
-The filmstock is still process today (in the UK) and the central perforation is no longer a problem (since decades).
+The filmstock is still process today (in the UK and in France) and the central perforation is no longer a problem (since decades).